5l1v3r1/zoomcsv/README.md

 Plot Zoom video‑meeting participant duration data.

+### Getting started

-This one file utility takes the participant CVS file, processes it a little, and produces a bar graph showing the participation rates.
+This one file utility takes the participant CSV file, processes it a little, and produces a bar graph showing the participation rates.
 In particular:

 - the utility deduplicates multiple sessions by the same user to produce a single session &mdash; multiple sessions will overlap if users inadvertently run simultaneous instances of Zoom and these overlaps are duly removed
 - a session is defined by its first join and last leave timestamps &mdash; so that any holes present will remain unaccounted
 - deduplication examines email addresses by default or optionally user names &mdash; users often enter slightly different names between sessions and are therefore less reliable in this regard
 - the utility tallies the number of sessions above a certain user‑defined time threshold to report the number of engaged users
-- the widely disliked "Attentiveness Score" metric is no longer present in the participant CVS file by default and is therefore not considered
+- the widely disliked "Attentiveness Score" metric is no longer present in the participant CSV file by default and is therefore not considered

 A typical call might comprise: